Watts-Lab/task-mapping/tasks/summaries/Word completion given part of word-writeup.md

 Mapped by: joycewang3

 ## 1. Stimulus Complex
 Participants get a set of 36 words with 2-3 letters missing.
+Each word has a specific correct answer.
 For example, " _ ech_ _ que" would be "technique".

 ## 2. Goal Directives
 The goal is to complete as many words as possible within a fixed amount of time.
-Participants get the maximum score for completing all words correctly and maximize their score by completing as many of the words as they can
+Participants get the maximum score for completing all words correctly and maximize their score by completing as many of the words as they can.

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.